|

 very little is known about the breeding patterns of the tigerfish of the

-occur over the flood period when waters are the highest from March, April
+over the flood period when waters are the highest from March, April and

-and May.
-Spawning occurs on the flooded banks of the main channel and backwaters.
+May.
+Spawning occurs on the flooded banks of the main channel and

-Fecundity is high within this species so it’s a good thing a large
+backwaters.
+Fecundity is high within this species so it’s a good thing a

-female can lay as much 780 000 ova.
-Males reach sexual maturity between
+large female can lay as much 780 000 ova.
+Males reach sexual maturity

 Feeding